digital-blueprint/dispatch-app/docker/README.md

 Turn off OCR: I currently get an exception
-`Error: Call to a member function getContent() on string in /var/www/html/apps/files_fulltextsearch/lib/Service/FilesService.php:719` when I have OCR turned on, best to turn it off at the moment.
+`Error: Call to a member function getContent() on string in /var/www/html/apps/files_fulltextsearch/lib/Service/FilesService.php:719` when I have OCR turned on, best to turn it off at the moment (see [#100](https://github.com/nextcloud/files_fulltextsearch/issues/100)).

 ## Check nextcloud.log